-He received awards for his writing from the Society of Authors and Arts Council East; his forthcoming poetry collection, The Lost Songs of Gravity, has received a substantial grant from the Society of Authors.
+He received awards for his writing from the Society of Authors and Arts Council East; his latest poetry collection, The Lost Songs of Gravity, has received a substantial grant from the Society of Authors.

 Collections & individual works

 The Theological Museum (foreword by Alice Oswald) Flambard Press, 2005

 Flesh, Black Herald Press, 2013

 The End of the Trial of Man, Arc Publications, 2015

 The Return to Silence, and other poetical essays, Black Herald Press, 2016

 Visions de l’Outre-monde, bilingual selection (translated into French by Blandine Longre), Hochroth-Paris, 2019

 The Carbonized Earth, essays on Arthur Rimbaud, forthcoming